dipika2204/React_CurrencyChange/README.md

 •	Mid figure

-We are interested in only 3 values 1.
-Currency pair Symbol 2.
-Offer Big Figure 3.
-Offer points
+We are interested in only 3 values:

+1. Currency pair Symbol

+2. Offer Big Figure

+3. Offer points

 Technologies Used:

       •	React

       •	Node

       •	GitHub (to update the code)

 To run the Project: